Submitting your household income information in support of an application

 Creating your own student finance account

 The quickest and easiest way to support an application is online.
-In order to submit your information online - you’ll create your own student finance account, if you do not already have one.
-This is linked to the student’s account but is yours - not the student's.
+In order to submit your information online, you’ll create your own student finance account.
+This is linked to the student’s account but is yours - not the students.

 You can use your account to check any outstanding actions, maintain your account information and apply for your own student finance.